 Acoustic guitars are great to play any kind of music.
 Some acoustic guitars have the option to amplify the sound by plugging into amplifiers and turn it into an electro-acoustic guitar.
 Electro-acoustic guitars are also popular for recording and producing a wide variety of tones using sound effect pedals.

 Electric guitars are quite different from acoustic & classical guitars in the case of tone production.
 They produce sound by turning string vibrations into electric signals.

 That means you can’t just pick an electric guitar and start playing like the other guitars.
 You will need to plugin it with an amplifier, which will amplify the electric signal and produce tone through a loudspeaker.

 Many people think electric guitars produce too louder tones that it would be difficult to play in a home environment.
 That’s true.
 But you can control the volume or use a headphone to avoid noise pollution.

-For beginners, Electric guitar is more comfortable to play than the acoustic guitar.
+For beginners, the electric is more comfortable to play than the acoustic guitar.
 It has a wide range of tone production capabilities with special controls.
-Electric guitars are the most popular guitar in modern music.
+Electric guitars are the most popular guitars in modern music.
 Rock, metal, pop, blues, jazz, country, and R&B have wide use of electric guitars.

-However, electric guitar requires additional equipment and setup, which is costly and difficult to carry around.
+However, electric requires additional equipment and setup, which is costly and difficult to carry around.